apache/arrow-experiments/data/rand-many-types/README.md

 This directory contains a file `random.arrows` in Arrow IPC stream format with randomly generated values in 20+ columns exercising many different Arrow data types.
 The Python script `generate.py` that generated the data file is included.

-The same data is also included as a Parquet file (`random.parquet`) and as a DuckDB database file (`random.duckdb`) as the table named `random`.
+The same data is also included as a file in Arrow IPC file format (`random.arrow`), as a Parquet file (`random.parquet`), and as a DuckDB database file (`random.duckdb`) as the table named `random`.
 The Python and SQL used to generate these files is included.

 To re-generate the data files (for example, if you change `generate.py`),